Navbar Fix

 3. Dr. Sarita Shinde, Dr. Umesh More.
 Teaching and Learning Strategies for First-year Medical Students.
 Journal of Clinical and Diagnostic Research February 2024; Vol. 18(2): BL01-BL02.

-No. Program Outcome (PO) Description
+No. Program Outcomes

 MB103.1 Describe the molecular and functional organization of a cell and list its subcellular components.
 PO1, PO3, PO4, PO5, PO6, PO7, PO9